J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Angular momentum in quantum mechanics.md

 	- Photons: $s=1$
 	- $\Delta$ baryons: $s=3/2$
 	- Gravitons: $s=2$
-- This later gives rise to the [[Fundamental concepts of quantum mechanics#Multiple degrees of freedom|spin statistics theorem]]
+- This later gives rise to the [[Fundamental concepts of quantum mechanics#Bosons and Fermions|spin-statistics theorem]], where spin determines the _exchange symmetry of the wave-function_

 ### Spin 1/2